 When you're at work, you have to maintain certain standard.
 Act a certain way, look a certain way, perform a certain way - that's the nature of the job.
 Keen Men's 1006980 Black PTC Oxford Water-Resistant Non-Slip Restaurant Work Shoes are certain to help you look good, feel good, and get the job done well.

-The low-cut uppers of these Keen shoes are fashioned from black leather.
+The low-cut uppers of this footwear is fashioned from black leather.
 The material is durable, and it cleans up easily.
 These chef shoes have already been treated for stain-resistance to keep you ready to work through anything.
 Just wipe them down to remove grime and keep yourself looking sharp.
-Leather flexes and bends for easy movement, so you don't have to worry about staying comfortable through the workday while in your work shoes.
+Leather flexes and bends for easy movement, so you don't have to worry about staying comfortable through the workday while in your workwear.
 Tie these black shoes up to find the right fit, and there will be no loose laces to get in your way - just a smooth, clean design.

 Water-resistance keeps the leather dry in light rain because wet feet are no fun at all.
 Neither are painful feet.
 A combination of contouring memory foam and shock-absorbing polyurethane were used to make the footbeds in these slip-resistant shoes.
 Keen.Cush footbeds adjust as needed to give you comfort no matter how you move.
 Leather lining adds more flexible softness and durability to the design of the slip-resistant shoes.

-Lightweight EVA foam was compression-molded to create an airy midsole layers of the Keen shoes.
+Lightweight EVA foam was compression-molded to create an airy midsole layers of this footwear.
 These cushion your steps and help diffuse stepping force.
 That keeps your steps a lot lighter when you’re working.
 Thanks to the stretchy medial side gores, these PTC shoes will fit comfortably even when you’re working really hard.
 The side gores move and stretch as needed to help you maintain a great fit during each step you take.